The Ultimate Guide to the Virtual Assistant Onboarding Process for Insurance Agencies

 - Best Practices:

-- Provide formal training on company policies and processes.
+- Train employees in a formal way on company policies and on processes.

-- Create clear checklists for tasks and preferences.
+- Make checklists that are clear for tasks and preferences.

 - Costs: